markpbaggett/crossref_batch/docs/source/contents/4_journal_articles.rst

 =======================

 Below is a description of the anatomy of a Journal object down to its ground children tags.
-Please note that the :code:`cardinality` attributes in children tags are not a part of the Crossref schem but instead included to make it easier to understand the cardinality expectations of each tag.
+Please note that the :code:`cardinality` attributes in children tags are not a part of the Crossref schema but instead included to make it easier to understand the cardinality expectations of each tag.
 Please see the `schema documentation <https://data.crossref.org/reports/help/schema_doc/5.3.1/index.html>`_ for details on the anatomy of grand children tags and nodes.